-Placement Testing Requirements for Mathematics, English and Reading Restricted Courses
+Testing Requirements for Mathematics, English and Reading Restricted Courses

-All students, regardless of TSI status, will be required to submit appropriate test scores before enrolling in college-level mathematics, English and/or reading restricted courses.
+All TSI liable students will be required to submit appropriate test scores before enrolling in college-level mathematics, English and/or reading restricted courses.
 Successful completion of prerequisite courses may substitute for placement test scores.
-Although some students may be exempt from TSI requirements, a college-level placement test may be required to assist in course placement.
-Scores required for placement into college-level math courses may be higher than those required to achieve TSI-complete status.
 Testing requirements for specific courses are outlined in the Course Descriptions section of the Catalog.
 Additional information is available at the Advising and Counseling Center on any campus or from the academic department.